December 23, 2020

 But while the industry has experienced a very welcome surge in demand, the supply chain has struggled to cope.
 There’s been shortages of profile, glass and hardware, and this has had a knock-on effect right across the industry.

-Dekko have not been immune to these problems of course, but I think it’s fair to say we have weathered the storm better than most.
+Dekko has not been immune to these problems of course, but I think it’s fair to say we have weathered the storm better than most.
 Despite the challenges, our lead times have remained stable albeit slightly extended, and on the whole, we’ve delivered a ‘business as usual’ service throughout 2020.

 This is partly down to shrewd planning and operating on our part – we worked incredibly hard behind the scenes to cope with the ever-increasing demand – but also thanks to the superb performance of our suppliers, who’ve continued to deliver despite obvious pressures.
 Special mention must go to Deceuninck, who have continued to perform to their usual high standards despite the global resin shortage, and our aluminium partners Reynaers.